 Specialised Commissioning Patient and Public Voice (PPV) partner Clinical Reference Group (CRG) application pack

-Thank you for your interest in becoming a Patient and Public Voice (PPV) Partner on one of NHS England’s Specialised Commissioning Clinical Reference Groups (CRGs).
+Thank you for your interest in becoming a Patient and Public Voice (PPV) Partner on one of the groups which co-ordinates or provides oversight or assurance to an area of NHS England’s Specialised Services.

 NHS England is committed to ensuring that public and patient voices are at the centre of shaping our healthcare services.
 Every level of our commissioning system needs to be informed by insight from those who use and care about our services.
 Our commitment to supporting our PPV Partners is set out in our PPV Partners Policy.

-Please read this application pack before completing an application form [link] to ensure you fully understand the application process, and to determine whether you have the skills and time to become a PPV Partner.
+Please read this application pack before completing an application form, to ensure you fully understand the application process and to determine whether you have the skills and time to become a PPV Partner on a Programme of Care (PoC) or other Specialised Commissioning group.

 PPV Partners are Level 4 PPV roles which attract an involvement payment or honorarium.
 Involvement payments may be classed as earnings or income by His Majesty’s Revenue and Customs service (HMRC) or the Department for Work and Pensions (DWP).
 PPV Partners are paid their involvement payments through the NHS England payroll system.